gloveboxes/Raspberry-Pi-Kubernetes-Cluster/README.md

 ## Kubernetes Cluster Persistence Storage

-NFS Server installed on k8snode1.local
+NFS Server installed on k8smaster.local

-1. Set up by Kubernetes Master and k8snode1.local installation.
-2. Provisioned by Kubernetes Master installation script.
+2. Installed and provisioned by Kubernetes Master installation script.
 3. The following diagram describes how persistent storage is configured in the cluster.

     ![persistent storage](Resources/nfs-server.png)